toddschultz/data-512-a2/README.md

 * Top10HQArticlespercent.jpg - image of the graph of the top 10 countries for the percentage of high-quality articles

 Limitations
 The analysis and conclusions are limited to the countries with where represented in both data set and represented in the English Wikipedia.
+The requirement to use only English Wikipedia articles likely will skew the results towards favoring native English language countries.